Page 2: - Dominican Republic - Tropical Motorcycle Adventure /w Pics -

 - Sharp Swiss army knife: For anything

-Heidi helped me oil the chain before I take off.
-She tips the bike over on its kickstand while I spin the tire and squirt 40W oil on the entire length of the chain.
+Heidi helps me oil the chain by tipping the bike over on its kickstand while I spin the rear tire and squirt 40-weight oil along the chain.

-The trail turned from bad to worse in no time.
+The trail turns from bad to worse in no time.

-It was soft mud, wet clay, crushed or slick large rock.
-My rear tire wanted to slip from side to side when I goosed the throttle on the steep wet rock.
-I decide to cool it a bit because I do not think crashing on rock would feel good.
+Soft mud, wet clay, crushed or slick large rock.
+My rear tire wants to slip from side to side when I goose the throttle on the steep wet rock.
+I decide to cool it a bit because crashing on a rock would not feel good.

-The cows are getting a little excited when they see me coming so I kill the engine and get way over to the side.
-The cows all lined up on the opposite side before they passed me.
+The cows are getting a little excited when so I kill the engine and get way over to the side.
+The cows all line up on the opposite side before they pass me.

 I pass another small home on my way up.
 There is no electricity up here.